ElinaBoman/lucias_dog_walk_AB/README.md

 ## Data Model
 ## Testing
 ### Following tests were carried out:
-- User inputs will be handeld, if input value is incorrect this will be handeld with information of error.
+- User inputs will be handled, if input value is incorrect this
+  will be handled with information of error.
 - Walks worksheet updates with the right number of walks
 - Each dog name collects correct value from price
 - Daily revanue calculates correctly and stores in price worksheet
 - Exit function will close the program

 ### Bugs
- Problem with clear()
+ - Clear()

     When the clear() is carried out, the whole terminal is not cleared out.
+This is thought to have to do with the termina size.
+To fix this bug I could place several clear() so the terminal never gets completly filled.
     Satus: Under investigation.

+- Clear price columns

+    There is a bug in the program that results in error message.
+This will occure when user clears price worksheet.
+The column clears as it should, but when the user wants to get the total revenue the program errors.
+This bug is belived to have to do with the cleared columns.
+When the function who calculates prices runs it seems to read the empty cell values as strings.
+Which are not allowed inside the calculate function.
+    Status: Under investigation.

 ### Solved Bugs
-Problem with deployment to Heroku.
-When trying to deploy project error message occured.
+- Problem with deployment to Heroku.

+    When trying to deploy project
+    error message occured.
 This was because the import of gspread was never installed in the terminal.
     Status: Fixed.

 ### Validator Testing
 - PEP8 https://pep8ci.herokuapp.com/
   - Validation showed minor errors of whitespces.
-This errors were corrected.
+Theese errors were corrected.
 No errors left in program.
 ***
 ## Libraries and Software
 ### Libraries used: